-It's that time of the year again when keen gardeners look forward to attending and being inspired by the Chelsea Flower Show.
+It's that time of the year again when keen gardeners, celebrities and the general public look forward to attending and being inspired by the fabulous displays at the Chelsea Flower Show.

 The show's popularity never seems to wane and, although not the year's largest event, it's certainly the most prestigious with the Royal Family present at the opening each year.

 As usual they'll be something to interest everyone, a huge range of gardens and exhibits, brand new products and the latest plants.